merely-useful/py-rse/index.md

 we need to understand Make's
 \gref{automatic variables}{automatic_variable}.\index{automatic variables (in Make)}\index{Make!automatic variables}
-The first step is to use the very cryptic expression `$@` in the rule's recipe to mean "the target of the rule".
+The first step is to use the very cryptic expression `$@` in the rule's recipe to mean "the target of the rule."
 It lets us turn this:

 ```makefile